stephen-bunn/prompt-toolkit-action-completer/docs/source/getting-started.rst

 This package supplies both a :class:`~.completer.ActionCompleter` and a :class:`~.validator.ActionValidator` for direct use with prompt-toolkit.
-You sould be passing instances of the :class:`~.completer.ActionCompleter` directly to the call to :func:`~prompt_toolkit.shortcuts.prompt` as the ``completer`` keyword argument.
+You should be passing instances of the :class:`~.completer.ActionCompleter` directly to the call to :func:`~prompt_toolkit.shortcuts.prompt` as the ``completer`` keyword argument.